MENU

 Just eight kilometers (five miles) and one train station from the airport, you’ll find the historic Naritasan Shinsho-ji Temple complex, also known as “Naritasan” for short.
 This venerable temple has over 1,080 years of history, and its hallowed grounds attract over ten-million visitors per year!
 The temple is easily accessible from the airport, just take the train to JR Narita Station or Keisei Narita Station.

 The historic Omotesando Street leads visitors from JR or Keisei Narita stations through the old Monzenmachi temple town, and is lined with traditional shops and restaurants.
-Favorite activities for visitors include kimono rentals, and a lunch of the local specialty, unagi (freshwater eel).
+Check out our Guide to Historic Narita HERE.

 Various events held here draw crowds throughout the year, including the New Year’s festivities in January, the Taiko Drum Festival in April, the Gion Festival in July, and the Fall Foliage Festival in November.
 The vast Naritasan Park behind the temple makes for a lovely stroll during any season, as its grounds feature many elements of a classic Japanese garden.